 A brake stops the cutter blades from freewheeling within five (5) seconds after disengaging the clutch.
 If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before operating the mower.
 Contact your Walker dealer, or refer to ADJUSTMENTS of Clutch Disengagement/Brake Action in Maintenance Instructions.

-4. Turn the ignition switch OFF.
+4. Slow the engine to idle, put throttle in IDLE position; turn the ignition switch OFF.

 Remove the key from the ignition switch when leaving the mower unattended.
 This will prevent children and inexperienced operators from starting the engine.